DavidRaet/booklog/README.md

   </a>
 </p>

 > BookLog is a full-stack web application that helps readers track, organize, and review their personal book collection.
 Built with a modern tech stack, it provides an intuitive interface for managing your reading journey with features like search, filtering, and detailed book reviews.
-This project is actively under development.
+This project is undergoing development and will soon be deployed hopefully by the end of this year. 🙏

+#### Current Features:
+- User Authentication: Secure signup/login system with JWT-based authentication
+- Book Management: Add, edit, update, and delete books from your personal library
+- Rich Book Details: Track title, author, genre, rating (0-5 stars), and personal reviews
+- Search & Filter: Search books by title/author and filter by genre or minimum rating
+- Protected Routes: User-specific book collections with ownership verification
+- Real-time Updates: Seamless CRUD operations with instant UI feedback

-#### Anticipated features based on current implementation patterns include:
+#### Anticipated features:
 - Advanced Search: Full-text search across reviews and multi-criteria filtering
 - Reading Status Tracking: Mark books as "to-read," "currently reading," or "completed"
 - Reading Statistics: Visual analytics and insights into reading habits